mdhardenburgh/csuChicPresentationSpring2021/README.md

 # Disclaimer
 As stated in the section titled "licensing", this software is provided
 without any warranty.
-This means I am not responsible for permentently bricking
-your computer, getting you fired or causing international thermonuclear war.
+This means I am not responsible for bricking your computer or causing international thermonuclear war.
 While I have done my best to release a product that is of quality, it falls to be YOUR reseponsiblity to vet the code for memory leaks, security issues and other bugs I have missed.

 # Licensing
 CSU, Chico Qt Presentation Spring 2021 Smart Coffee Machine GUI Example.